 - Stalking Wolves (Strategic Ploy, 1 CP) – Used in your opponent’s shooting phase, just after they pick one of your INFANTRY units as a target.
 Your unit gains the Stealth ability until the end of the phase.
 This is just a solid ability to have for your Terminator units, making them a little bit tougher at a key moment.

-- Onrushing Storm (Strategic Ploy, 1 CP) – Used at the end of your opponent’s Fight phase, pick an ADEPTUS ASTARTES TERMINATOR SQUAD unit that isn’t within Engagement Range of an enemy unit and remove it from the table, putting it back into Strategic Reserves.
+- Onrushing Storm (Strategic Ploy, 1 CP) – Used at the end of your opponent’s Fight phase, pick an ADEPTUS ASTARTES TERMINATOR unit that isn’t within Engagement Range of an enemy unit and remove it from the table, putting it back into Strategic Reserves.
 Uppy-downy effects are always good, but doubly so on units which can Deep Strike.
-This Stratagem is nearly everything you want.
-I say “nearly” because it appears to only work on very basic, regular-ass Terminator units from the Codex, and not Wolf Guard units or anything you’d actually want to field.
+This Stratagem is more or less everything you want, and the errata to make it apply to Wolf Guard Terminators and characters like Logan Grimnar ensures it’s something you’ll use.

 Playing This Detachment